Reference 06 — User data packing into the graph¶

 100 GB/s |

-libtracer = control plane only; data plane via RDMA / SHM |
+libtracer = control plane only; data plane via RDMA / shared memory |

-Slice size (chosen by the publisher to match transport MTU and processing granularity).
+Slice size — chosen by the publisher to match transport MTU and processing granularity.

 Same-substrate operations: mix, split, concat¶